SCU-CSEN346/Beyond-Flesch/README.md

 ## How to run it

-Notebooks live in `logistic-regression/notebooks/` and are meant to be run in order.
-Each one writes to `logistic-regression/outputs/` so the next can pick up where it left off.
-Config constants from the paper live in `logistic-regression/outputs/config.json`.
+Notebooks live in `logistic-regression/notebooks/`.
+Steps 1-5 generate features and prompt metrics; modeling/evaluation now uses split notebooks so Step 6 baselines and Step 7+ logistic runs can be rerun independently.

 | Step | What it does | Runtime |
 |------|-------------|---------|